rauc/rauc/docs/advanced.rst

 Data Storage and Migration
 --------------------------

-Most systems require a location for storing configuration data such as passwords, ssh keys or application data.
+Most systems require one or multiple locations for storing persistent data such as application configuration, user settings or runtime state.
-When performing an update, you have to ensure that the updated system takes over or can access the data of the old system.
+When performing an update, you have to ensure that the updated system can take over or access the data from the previous installation.

 Storing Data in The Root File System
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~